radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/node-details.md

 ## Next steps

-After reviewing this guide, you should have an understanding of how to review the status and health of specific FID and Zookeeper nodes.
+After reviewing this guide, you should have an understanding of how to review the status and health of specific FID nodes.
 For information on reviewing environment logs, see [environment logs](../logging/environment-logs.md).